 These arrangements are voluntary but prove the majority of customers are keen to have a holiday to look forward to, which in turn helps those businesses that are struggling due to the financial impact of the current situation.

-If consumers are unable to postpone to an alternative date, their legal right to a refund will depend on the type of contract agreed.
+If consumers are unable to postpone to an alternative date, their legal right to a refund on a “frustrated” contract will depend on the type of contract agreed.
 If the accommodation is part of a package, specific regulations imply a contractual term that will enable them to receive a refund.

 If the contract is not a package, the business’s booking terms and conditions apply where they have included a specific term to cover such events, sometimes referred to as a ‘force majeure’ clause.
 This will bind consumers if it is a “fair” contract term.